-- (a) How many qubits does your circuit need in total? - (b) Which of those will be measured? - (c) How many shots (at least) do you need to run the circuit?
-In other words, how many linearly independent output vectors do you need to determine the hidden subspace?
-Don't forget to check that the output vectors are linearly independent! - (d) It suffices to get the basis vectors of the orthogonal subspace $H^{\perp}$ (you do not have to perform the Gaussian elimination to find the basis of H afterwards). - (e) To verify your results, you can check that the output binary vectors $y_1, \ldots, y{n-k}$ after the measurement belong to the orthogonal subspace $H^{\perp}$ .
-To do that, recall that P is the parity check matrix of the (7,4)-Hamming code, so all the vectors $y_1, \ldots, y{n-k}$ you measure should be orthogonal to the matrix H which forms the basis of the hidden subspace of codewords, i.e. $\forall i : H \cdot y_i = 0$ .
+- (a) How many qubits does your circuit need in total?
+Which of those will be measured? - (b) Implement the circuit; in particular, design the oracle. - (c) How many shots (at least) do you need to find H?
+In other words, how many linearly independent output vectors do you need to determine the hidden subspace? - (d) Verify that the result of measurements (with the number of shots from (c)) forms the orthogonal subspace H^{\perp} .
+Don't forget to check that the output vectors are linearly independent!
+Repeat the experiment to find the basis of H^{\perp} . - (e) We do not ask you to find the basis of H. However, to verify your results, check that the output binary vectors y_1, \ldots, y{n-k} after the measurement indeed belong to the orthogonal subspace H^{\perp} .
+To do that, recall that P is the parity check matrix of the (7,4)-Hamming code, so all the vectors y_1, \ldots, y{n-k} you measure should be orthogonal to the matrix H which forms the basis of the hidden subspace of codewords, i.e. $\forall i: H \cdot y_i = 0$.